-For more information on encoding of atoms, see the note on UTF-8 encoded atoms in the beginning of this section.
+For more information, see the section on encoding atoms in the beginning of this page.

-1.12.29 SMALL ATOM UTF8 EXT
+1.12.31 SMALL ATOM UTF8 EXT

-Table 12.37: SMALL_ATOM_UTF8_EXT
+Table 12.38: SMALL_ATOM_UTF8_EXT

 An atom is stored with a 1 byte unsigned length, followed by Len bytes containing the AtomName encoded in UTF-8.
 Longer atoms encoded in UTF-8 can be represented using ATOM_UTF8_EXT.